crs4/hyperpeer-py/README.md

 - `id (string)`: id of the instance.
 - `readyState (PeerState)`: State of the peer instance.
 It may have one of the values specified in the class [PeerState](#peerstate).
+- `disconnection_event (asyncio.Event)`: Notify that the current peer connection is closing

 __Arguments__